 The most effective executive coaches are those who pay attention to the coaching interaction by:

 - Creating in-depth understanding and consideration for client’s positive results

-- Giving a hand to client to implement newly learned behaviors
+- Helping the client to implement newly learned behaviors

 Things to Consider Before Choosing Business Coaches:

 - Ask the right questions to the client to stimulate their mind